veniamin-ilmer/gui-builder/README.md

 Potentially this could be some kind of commented out templating in the built Rust code.

 #### Part F
-Add in support for Mac OS widget libraries.

-The HTML portal should adjust the graphics accordingly.

-The portal will need to build the Rust code for these libraries.

-#### Part G
-Add in support for the Linux widget libraries (Qt and GTK).
+Add in support for the rest of the Linux widget libraries (Qt and GTK).

 In the HTML portal, for Linux, the user will need to select which widget library they want to build into.